polaarrebane/sms-hog/README.md

 ```

 ## php api client
-n the "example" folder, there is a sample PHP client.
+In the "example" folder, there is a sample PHP client.
 You can use it to send requests.

 ```bash